khaledRoushdy/Ebo/README.md

 # Ebo

-Ebo is a test framework that helps the automation engineers/developers to write less code with high maintainability.Ebo uses libraries like Selenium-java, Extentreports, Jackson-databind and Apache POI.
+Ebo is a test framework that helps automation engineers/developers to write less code with high maintainability.
+Ebo uses libraries like Selenium-java, Extentreports, Jackson-databind and Apache POI.

 ## Installation

 The framework is available to be downloaded from [here](https://search.maven.org/artifact/com.github.khaledroushdy/ebo/1.1/jar)
-Use the package manager [maven](https://maven.apache.org/download.cgi) to install ebo.
+Use the package manager [maven](https://maven.apache.org/download.cgi) to install ebo by running.

 ```bash
 mvn install
 ```

 ## Create Pages
-If you want to create pages using ebo framework, you can use [Pages Automation Tool](http://spooky-root.surge.sh/).After you entered all the required fields and you downloaded your json file and java class then you will need to import the json file and template of the java class file into your project.
+If you want to create pages using Ebo framework, you can use [Pages Automation Tool](http://spooky-root.surge.sh/).
+After you entered all the required fields and you downloaded your json file and java class then you will need to import the json file and template of the java class file into your project.
 This is a sample of the template that you will get from Pages Automation Tool and where you should put your json file.

 ```bash